jimhigson/oboe.js-dissertation/main/main.md

 library used in the JSON.parse client version.
 As expected, Clarinet has the smallest memory usage because it never stores a complete version of the parsed JSON.
-Clarinet's memory usage will remain roughly constant as the resource's size increases while the other two will rise linearly.
-Node is popular on RaspberryPi type devices with constrained RAM; Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint.
+Clarinet's memory usage remains roughly constant as the parsed resource increases in size while the other two will rise linearly.
+Node is popular on RaspberryPi type devices with constrained RAM and Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint.

 Comparative developer ergonomics
 --------------------------------

-Writing less code is not in itself a guarantee of a better developer ergonomics but it is a good indicator so long as the programmer isn't made to be overly terse.
-The code sizes below report the quantity of code required to implement the benchmark REST client under each strategy.
+Writing less code is not in itself a guarantee of a better developer ergonomics but it is a good indicator so long as the program isn't forced to be overly terse.
+The table below report the quantity of code required to implement the benchmark REST client under each strategy.
 Each version is written as the most natural expression for the library used.